 Waters Edge for Swimming Competition

 Many many of these young people were homeless orphans.
-Each day you could tell which ones were homeless because by middle of the afternoon they were laying all along the sides of the field sleeping.
+Each day you could tell which ones were homeless, by middle of the afternoon they were laying all along the sides of the field sleeping.
 They didn’t have enough nutrition to get them through the day.
-Many of them were half clothed and their stomachs were so extended that they looked like they would burst.
+Many of them were half clothed and their stomachs were so extended they looked like they would burst.
 But they had a wonderful time and there were many who gave their hearts to Jesus.

 Sleeping Homeless Orphans

 At the women’s conference as well as teaching the women at youth camp, I heard testimony after testimony of how a missionary came and they heard the gospel for the first time and surrendered their hearts to Jesus.
-All my life back in the states I have heard the opposite side of the stories….the missionaries sides, but to be here and visually see the impact missionaries have made….what a joy to experience!
+All my life back in the states I have heard the opposite side of the stories, the missionaries sides, but to be here and visually see the impact missionaries have made, what a joy to experience!

 The women I had the honor to teach at Lake Victoria

 This time the same process happened when we arrived.
 The activities started immediately, but this time I didn’t get to see where I was going to sleep until very late that night.
 We were having a meal at the Pastors hut and I could see people going in and out of a hut not too far away.
 Eventually I realized they were getting everything ready for me.
 I saw them carry a bed frame, then a mattress and I was so relieved because I didn’t know at either place if I was going to have to sleep on the ground inside the hut or not.
 It had started raining so one of the women came and took me to get settled in for the night.
-Just as the hut I stayed in for the women’s conference I could tell they had worked really hard to prepare a nice place for me.
+Just as the hut I stayed in for the women’s conference last week, I could tell they had worked really hard to prepare a nice place for me.

 My Lake Victoria Hut home